Abstract-Foundation/examples/contract-deployment/README.md

 ### Ethers / zksync-ethers

-1. Change directory into the `clients` folder.
+1. Change the directory into the `clients` folder.

    ```bash
    cd clients